Volvo XC90 SUV - Engines, drive & performance

 Powerful petrol, diesel and hybrid engines ensure the big Volvo XC90 isn’t short of power

 To drive, the Volvo XC90 feels more like a road-based SUV than a full-on 4x4 off-roader.
-This means it rides comfortably and grips well on most road surfaces, however it does lean a bit if you go around a corner quickly and we think the steering feels a little too light.
+This means it rides comfortably and grips well on most road surfaces, however, it does lean a bit if you go around a corner quickly and we think the steering feels a little too light.
 If it's driving thrills you want, you might be better off with a BMW X5 or Porsche Cayenne.

 Volvo XC90 diesel engine

 The 232bhp B5 diesel engine is a smooth and quiet performer capable of getting the XC90 up to speed with relative ease.
 This makes it our pick of the range for high-mileage drivers, even if the B5 (P) petrol's extra power makes it a bit more fun to drive.
-Though the B5 (P) is more powerful, the diesel XC90 often feels the more urgent because of its superior pulling power.
+Though the B5 (P) is more powerful, the diesel XC90 often feels more urgent because of its superior pulling power.

 The 2.0-litre B5 (P) petrol packs a 247bhp punch, getting the XC90 from 0-62mph in 7.7 seconds.
 That's almost identical to the B5 diesel, which has less power but considerably more torque.
 It takes 7.6 seconds, thanks to its impressive 480Nm of pulling power.

 The XC90 Recharge T8 plug-in hybrid pairs a 306bhp petrol engine with an electric motor.
 In theory, it offers an appealing combination of ultra-low emissions, excellent fuel economy and eager performance.
 We found it just as pleasant to drive as the petrol and diesel models, and by far the quickest – the combined power output of the engine and electric motor makes it the most powerful XC90.